wso2/docs-open-banking/en/docs/install-and-setup/deploy-with-docker.md

     !!! note
         Here, `<IS_CONNECTOR_HOME>` refers to the root directory path of the extracted WSO2 IS Connector.

+    !!!info
+        The IS Connector is required based on the WSO2 Identity Server version and the update level you are using:

+        - For WSO2 Identity Server 5.11, follow the instructions below if you are using **WSO2 Open Banking Identity Server Accelerator at U2 level 3.0.0.76 or above** and **WSO2 Identity Server at U2 level 5.11.0.239 or above**.
+        - For WSO2 Identity Server 6.0, follow the instructions below if you are using **WSO2 Open Banking Identity Server Accelerator at U2 level 3.0.0.76 or above** and **WSO2 Identity Server at U2 level 6.0.0.71 or above**.

 ### Set up Open Banking API Manager with Docker